akihiko-shimura/ndispers/docs/source/intro/install.rst

 Testing your installation
 -------------------------

-You can check that ndispers is working correctly by starting up a python shell
+You can check that ndispers is working correctly by starting up a python shell.

 .. ipython::